Music, Speech Arts and Visual Arts Rules & Regulations – 2021

 - The Association will not be responsible for the loss of or damage to scores, musical instruments, music stands or other property.

 - Photography at sessions is permitted with the following provisos:

-- Cell phones / pagers / apple watches must be turned off.
+- Cell phones / pagers / smart watches must be turned off or in silent mode.

-- Certificates will be presented at a time decided upon by the Association and in accordance with the following classifications and minimum standards: platinum 92 and above, gold 87-91, silver 82-85, bronze 75-81: unless these marks are obtained the awards will be withheld regardless of the number of entries.
-A minimum mark of 85 is required for eligibility for scholarship (as well as a minimum entry in two classes) To eligible for Provincials, a minimum mark of 85 is required.
+- Certificates will be presented at a time decided upon by the Association and in accordance with the following classifications and minimum standards: platinum 92 and above, gold 87-91, silver 82-86, bronze 75-81: unless these marks are obtained the awards will be withheld regardless of the number of entries.
+A minimum mark of 85 is required for eligibility for scholarships (as well as a minimum entry in two classes) To be eligible for Provincials, a minimum mark of 85 is required.

-- Adjudicators’ reports and certificates will be available to competitors at the conclusion of each class.
-It is the responsibility of the competitor to pick these forms up either at the competition venue or the Festival Office.
+- Adjudicators’ reports and certificates will be available on your profiles in MusicFestivalSuites at conclusion of the Festival.
+It is the responsibility of the competitor to ensure that they have entered valid emails on the entry form.